 Will there be any discounts?

-I am offering discounts for couples, and children/young adults up to age 22.
-Patients who pay in full for the year-membership will also receive a discount.
+I am offering discounts for children/young adults up to age 22 and patients who pay in full for the year-membership will also receive a discount.

 How do I schedule an appointment or contact you as of Jan.
 1 2015?

 Until December 31, 2014, you can still contact Denise at 296-0880; we are keeping a book of scheduled appointments.
 After January 1st, you will be able to contact me via our new phone number which will be set up to take messages and, in an emergency, give you the option to have the call forwarded to my cell phone.
 We will look for an automated/online mechanism to schedule appointments in the future.

 Essentially the same as always.
 If you are enrolled as a regular member, or I have seen you in the last 6 months, then I will generally feel comfortable refilling your medicines.
 However, if you have a complex or unstable medical problem requiring closer monitoring and you are overdue for labs or a follow-up office visit, I may only be able to approve enough of your prescription until your labs and office visit are scheduled.

 Absolutely, although I will continue to manage those problems I feel are within my scope of normal practice.
 I have no disincentive at all to keep you from specialists... but the moral and monetary incentives are better aligned in Direct Patient Care to simply, always, give you the best care I can.
 That includes saving you time and trouble with other doctors, if it is unnecessary.

 I believe it is worth it, and for as miserable as our current medical system can make patients and doctors, I truly hope more and more doctors will adopt this model of care.
 If a patient decides they are not satisfied with my care, I will always honor their wishes, and I will be happy to facilitate transferring care to the provider of their choice.
 My door will always be open for prior patients who left on good terms and wish to return.